How I Serve WordPress Assets from Cloudflare R2 (For Almost Free.)

 Frequently Asked Questions

-How much does a Cloudflare R2 + Worker setup cost per month?
+How much does Cloudflare R2 actually cost for a WordPress site?

-Do I need to bulk-upload my existing images to R2?
+Do I need to bulk-upload my existing WordPress media to R2?

 I’ve been running this exact setup on gauravtiwari.org for a few months now.
 It handles every image, every stylesheet, every font file.
 I haven’t had a single R2-caused outage, sync issue, or surprise bill.
 The total cost is lower than a single cup of coffee per month.